saarw/nymcred/README.md

 Anti-spam proof-of-concept based on Solana's multi-signature transactions and immutable PDA storage.

 ## The Idea
 Thesis: Spam flourishes in communities wherever anyone can create new accounts cheaply.
-Websites and communities want to offer access to users that are prove ownership of a credential that is expensive to replicate, and have anti-spam and moderation budgets to pay for it.
+Websites and communities want to offer access to users that prove ownership of a credential that is expensive to replicate, and have anti-spam and moderation budgets to pay for it.
 Users are willing to prove themselves to get access, but are not willing to pay for it.

 Solution: This service demonstrates how Solana's multi-signature feature can be used to let a site's wallet pay to post a user's credential verification result on-chain, signed by both a verification oracle and the user.
 Users that get banned by a site or community using the oracle will not be able to sign up with the same credential again.